04-28-22 - Album Review: Ride On Time - Tatsuro Yamashita

 This album is an expereinece, much like Pet Sounds or Rubber Soul, it's the kind of album that doesn't have fat, it flows together with little difficulty.
 Sadly it will never get the recodnission that it deserves due to it's almost completely non-existant avalability in the US.
 I know streaming services pay like trash, but you could always sell the songs digitially and make a majority of the profits.
 I'm pretty sure the vendor overhead is a lot cheaper when it comes to all digital compared to CDs.

 Look, if you ever get the chance, I highly reccomend this album.
-Grab your good cans, head into a quite room, relax, and take a ride on time.
+Grab your good cans, head into a quiet room, relax, and take a ride on time.

 I was your host, Jay The Sound Hound.
 As always...